IntelLabs/Open-Omics-Acceleration-Framework/applications/ProteinMPNN/README.md

 ProteinMPNN is a widely used deep learning-based method for protein sequence design.
 OpenOmics ProteinMPNN is a highly optimized version tailored for modern CPUs, delivering the same level of accuracy as the original ProteinMPNN.

 ### New features
-- Supports bfloat16 precision for faster computation
+- Supports float32 and bfloat16 precision for faster computation

 Notes:
 - OpenOmics ProteinMPNN supports all the parameters supported by original ProteinMPNN (please refer to original ProteinMPNN readme below)